 If the person had actually been one of the gypsy children in their youth, they would never have found themselves so all at sea with how to make money.
-They would have grown up from an early age to understand the processes of creation and selling, of time in relationship to earnings, how to approach customers and so many other things besides.
+They would have grown up from an early age to understand the processes of creation and selling, of time in relationship to earnings, how to approach users and so many other things besides.

 Can such a thing be learned now?